rubenwardy/minetest_modding_book/_en/basics/lua.md

 ### Selection

-The most basic selection is the *if statement*.
+The most basic selection is the if statement.
 It looks like this:

 ```lua
 local random_number = math.random(1, 100) -- Between 1 and 100.